ryanlabouve/ryanlabouve-articles/src/to-my-kiddos.md

 ## 1. Contemplate Eternity

 Eons have passed before you, and you were in darkenss.
 Eons will go beyond you, and you will be in darkness again.
 Conciousness is a strange and terrible gift.

-Our story is a story, but it's up to each of us to decide what this means in the light of eternity.
+And you don't spend any time contemplating this.
+You go about your days like you will last forever.

+> “The Wheel of Time turns, and Ages come and pass, leaving memories that become legend.
+Legend fades to myth, and even myth is long forgotten when the Age that gave it birth comes again.
+In one Age, called the Third Age by some, an Age yet to come, an Age long past, a wind rose above the great mountainous island of Tremalking.
+The wind was not the beginning.
+There are neither beginnings nor endings to the Wheel of Time.
+But it was a beginning.”
+> — Robert Jordan

 [Memento Mori.
 A token by which to remember that we will die]